giaccone/senn/README.md

 # SENN

 This repository includes a python implementation of the Spatially Extended Nonlinear Node (SENN) model [1,2,3].
 At the time of writing the original SENN model is provided as a Fortran code [4].
 This project is not a one-to-one conversion of the Frotran code to a Python code.
 The Python SENN model is based mainly on references [1,2,3] and it is developed from scratch.

+All results presented below, can be reproduced with the python programs in the folder `benckmark` included in this repository.

 ## 1. Validation of the Python-SENN model